 Even if you never tried windsurfing and you are not sure if you want to try, head to Playa de la Barca, look at all these enthusiasts and happy people in the water, and in a couple of hours, you will see yourself on the board.

 Where to stay in Lanzarote?

-The areas with the most offer of accommodation are Playa Blanca, Costa Teguise, Arrecife and Puerto Del Carmen.
+In Lanzarote, the areas with the most offer of accommodation are Playa Blanca, Costa Teguise, Arrecife and Puerto Del Carmen.
 The choice is enormous.

-I had an enjoyable stay at The Barceló Lanzarote Resort in Costa Teguise.
+I had an enjoyable stay at the Occidental Lanzarote Mar hotel in Costa Teguise.
 It has a small beach, and the hotel provides a free bus shuttle throughout the day to the main long beach of Costa Teguise and the town where there are lots of restaurants, bars, and shops.

-To enjoy one of the most beautiful beaches in the Canary Islands, the Papagayo beach, check The Hotel The Mirador Papagayo that is located nearby.
+To enjoy one of the most beautiful beaches in the Canary Islands, the Papagayo beach, check The Hotel Mirador Papagayo that is located nearby.

 Where to stay in Fuerteventura?

 The main resort areas in Fuerteventura are Corralejo in the north of the island, Morro Jable at the southernmost part, Costa Calma and Costa Caleta.

 Corralejo is the most popular and the busiest place among visitors.
 There is something to do for any age group: couples on their honeymoon, elder people, or families with children.